-For some vehicles with the Lane Departure Warning (LDW) system, this light briefly comes on amber while starting the vehicle.
+This light comes on briefly while starting the vehicle.
 If it does not, have the vehicle serviced by your dealer.
-If the system is working normally, the indicator light then turns off.
-For vehicles with the uplevel cluster, this light may not come on when starting the vehicle.
+If the system is working normally, the light then turns off.

 This light comes on green when the system is on and ready to operate.
 When the system determines that the vehicle is leaving its lane without using the turn signal, this light will change to amber and flash.